Katie Lichter

 As your therapist, I offer a calming, collaborative, and nonjudgmental presence.
 I believe that everyone deserves to feel heard, valued, empowered, and connected—and that real growth happens when we slow down, reflect together, and make space for what truly matters to you.

-I’m currently earning my Master’s in Couple and Family Therapy at Adler University.
+I received my Master’s in Couple and Family Therapy from Adler University.
 As I grow in the field, I find myself drawn to Narrative, Emotionally Focused, and Collaborative therapies—approaches that center your lived experience and emphasize meaningful connection, healing, and change.
 I attend supervision with Mia Dal Santo, LMFT.

 You don’t have to have it all figured out before reaching out.
 Therapy is a place to begin, and I’m here to walk with you as you move toward a life that feels more authentically yours!